↓

 • Lichens Quiz

-Welcome to ohioplants.org, your on-line companion to Ohio Plants, EEOB 2210.
+Welcome to ohioplants.org, your on-line companion to flora classes across Ohio and the Midwest.

-Look here for examples of the concepts we're covering in lecture and lab.
+Look here for examples of the concepts covered in lecture and lab.

 Visit dendro.ohioplants.org for info about woody plants